NoteDance/Note-documentation/README.md

 # Installation:
 To use Note, you need to download it from https://github.com/NoteDance/Note and then unzip it to the site-packages folder of your Python environment.

-To import the neural network example conveniently, you can download it from https://github.com/NoteDance/Note-documentation/tree/neural-network-example and unzip the neuralnetwork package to the site-packages folder of your Python environment.
+To import the neural network example conveniently, you can download it from https://github.com/NoteDance/Note-documentation/tree/neural-network-example and unzip the models package to the site-packages folder of your Python environment.

 # Build neural network trained with Note: